furaha-betty22/telco-customer-churn-forecasting/README.md

 - Random Forest Classifier

 ## Key Findings
-This project successfully leveraged machine learning to predict customer churn for a telecom company.
  Through comprehensive data cleaning, exploration, and modeling, we identified key drivers influencing churn, such as frequent customer service calls, international plan usage, and high day-time call activity.

 By transforming raw telecom data into actionable insights, this solution empowers the organization to: